THE PARABLE OF THE UNFORGIVING SERVANT

 Anyone who hurts or betrays you don’t deserve your forgiveness; worse still, he may never even admit that he has wronged you or even request to be forgiven.

-Nevertheless, God expects you to demonstrate towards the person who wrongs or hurts you the same love, mercy and compassion He has demonstrated towards you by forgiving the person from your heart, without any reservation or resentment.
+Nevertheless, God expects you to demonstrate towards the person who wrongs or hurts you the same love, mercy, and compassion He has shown towards you by forgiving the person from your heart, without reservation or resentment.

 What if you choose not to forgive?

 Brace yourself up to answer God when He queries, “Should not you have had mercy on your fellow servant, as I had mercy on you?”
 (Matt.
 18:33 RSV).